isaacphysics/isaac-graph-sketcher/README.md

     ...
 }
 ```
-You will need to run `npm run build` on this project to update the dependency when changes are made.
+You will need to run `yarn run build` on this project to update the dependency when changes are made.
 This should hot-reload
 the client if set up as described.

 ## Usage